Tagged: sweetvermouth

 Mezcal Manhattan

-What’s wrong with this picture? * The MEZCAL MANHATTAN pairs the agave-derived mezcal perfectly with sweet vermouth and bitters, just as a regular Manhattan pairs whiskey with sweet vermouth and bitters.
-The mezcal provides a slightly smokey profile which sweet...
+The MEZCAL MANHATTAN pairs agave-derived mezcal perfectly with sweet vermouth and bitters, just as a regular Manhattan pairs whiskey with sweet vermouth and bitters.
+The mezcal provides a slightly smoky profile which the sweet vermouth softens, while the orange peel...

 Brennivin Aquavit Negroni